alrichardbollans/wcvpy/readme.md

 name_col = 'taxa'  # Name of column in data with names to check
 # Names of families in your data
 # This is optional, but the program is much faster if specified
+# One must be careful with usage of this.
+If the restriction of families is not broad enough some species may
+# erroneously be matched to a genus in the incorrect family (during autoresolution step).
-# One must be careful with usage of this --- there are some genera that are often considered to be in
+# There are some genera that are often considered to be in
 # different families.
 For example, 'Anthocleista' is an accepted genus in Gentianaceae but is often considered
 # to be in Loganiaceae.
 If you try to match e.g. 'Anthocleista procera' within Loganiaceae it will be unresolved.
 # Note however that examples like 'Anthocleista brieyi' are synonyms within Loganiaceae whose accepted family